 You can also click the filter icon on the right and check FREE to see what kind of free cut files Cricut Access is offering.
 They change periodically so they will be different depending on when you are checking.

-When you bring a file onto a canvas that you want to print, make sure to change the FILL to PRINT while the image is selected.
+When you bring a file onto a canvas that you want to print, make sure to change the Operation to Print.

 Then to have it only cut around the outer edges, click on FLATTEN on the bottom right.